Using Ally: Enhancing ADA Accessibility in Canvas

 Technical Help: Reach out to OIT Help Desk at help@fau.edu

-Tips for Improving Accessibility Prior to Uploading to Canvas
+Tips for Improving Accessibility Prior to Uploading to Canvas (click to expand)

 Always run the Microsoft “Accessibility Checker” under the “Review” tab in Excel, Word, PowerPoint, etc. before posting documents.